davidben/tls-trust-expressions/explainer.md

 ## Goals

-At a high level, the goal for TLS Trust Expressions is to enable a multi-certificate deployment model for TLS, particularly as used in HTTPS on the web.
+At a high level, the goal for TLS trust anchor negotiation is to enable a multi-certificate deployment model for TLS, particularly as used in HTTPS on the web.

 Our goals in doing so are: